AhmedNassar7/AhmedNassar7.github.io/docs/USER_GUIDE.md

 ## Contact Form 📬

 Name, email, optional country, message.
 Sent via email and saved to a database — independently, so one failing doesn't block the other.
-This is **private** — it goes to Ahmed's inbox, not a public page (that's the guestbook).
+This is **private** — it goes to Ahmed's inbox.

-## Guestbook ✍️

-A **public** wall.
-Leave a name and a short message and it appears in the live list below for everyone.
-The list is a capped, scrollable box, so the section stays the same size no matter how many people sign.
-There's a light rate limit (one note per minute per browser) to keep out spam.
-Entries are moderated by Ahmed and can only be removed by him.

 ## Like the Site ❤️